para911/multi-launch-roblox/README.md

 This project does not guarantee that your account will be safe from Roblox moderation.

-## UI Situation

-yes, the UI is still kinda AI slop.

-i got lazy.

-the launcher works, so i spent more time making the actual functionality work instead of fighting with buttons, spacing, gradients, and whatever else frontend people enjoy doing.

-the UI will be cleaned up later.

-probably.

-## Requirements

-- Windows 10 or Windows 11
-- Roblox installed
-- Internet connection :D

 ## Usage

 1. Open the launcher.